massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_02_lab_ak.md

     }
     ```

-1. In the **Run** method, enter the following line of code to return the content of the **json** parameter as the HTTP response of the function:
+1. In the **Run** method, enter the following line of code to return the content of the *json* parameter as the HTTP response of the function:

     ```
     return new OkObjectResult(json);
     ```

-1. Observe the **run.csx** file editor, which should now include:
+1. Observe the **run.csx** file, which should now include:

     ```
     using Microsoft.AspNetCore.Mvc;